Nawrin14/House-Of-Wonders/README.md

 # iGraphics-project
 This is my 1st Year 2nd Semester Software Development Lab-I Project.
-Click House_Of_wonders.pdf for more details.
+To know more details about this project, please see the pdf file.

 # Instruction:
 Download all the files and run the Microsoft Visual Studio Solution file in Microsoft Visual Studio.